alban-read/Scheme-Windows-Tiled-Shell/chez-scheme-changes/setup_escapekey.md

 ### Recap

-We have used Linux to build a windows exe with visual C++
+We have used Linux to build a standard chez windows exe with visual C++

 The exe runs here from the bash shell